BiophysicalEcology/DynamicEnergyBudgets.jl/README.md

 and can use wide a range of photosynthesis and stomatal conductance formulations from [Photosynthesis.jl](https://github.com/rafaqz/Photosynthesis.jl).

 See scripts at https://github.com/rafaqz/DEBplant for a live user interface and plotting examples.
-As this package and Photosynthesis.jl are officially registered, so build a project using DEBplant as the package versions are locked in the Manifest.toml.
+This package and Photosynthesis.jl are not officially registered, so build a project using DEBplant as the package versions are locked in the Manifest.toml.

 If you need this package to be registered, make an issue and request it!
 I am not currently working on DEB models and have many other packages competing for my time.
 If there is a project that wishes to use it, I will gladly help get things working for you.